jkroso/packin/Readme.md

 + Everything symlinked
   Symlinks carry semantic value which other tools can leverage.
 It also means you don't end up copying dependencies all over your file system.
 + Caching
   Once a package is installed it never needs to be installed again.
+This makes it super fast and can help you work offline.

 ## Installation